 - We will have three vehicles on course between checkpoints including a sweeper.
 We will be keeping track of your locations as you reach each checkpoint.

 - A van and bike trailer will be near the back of the field for those that drop out and need a ride back to Ludington.

-- If you have a mechanics or need to drop out, you will be asked to contact Greg VanTol with race staff, but we also ask you to contact us so we can find you and pick you up.
+- If you need to drop out for any reason, you will be asked to contact Greg VanTol with race staff, but we also ask you to contact us so we can find you and pick you up.